netrisai/docs/sandbox/Sandbox13/onprem-k8s.rst

    "num_cpu": "4"
   }

-As seen, "PodInfo" developers decided to expose 9898 port for HTTP, let’s switch it to 80:
+As seen, "PodInfo" developers decided to expose 9898 port for HTTP, let's switch it to 80:

 .. code-block:: shell-session